GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-  config            Interact with the Skaffold configuration credits           Export third party notices to given path (./skaffold-credits by default) diagnose          Run a diagnostic on Skaffold version           Print the version information
+  config            Interact with the Skaffold configuration credits           Export third party notices to given path (./skaffold-credits by default) diagnose          Run a diagnostic on Skaffold schema            List and print json schemas used to validate skaffold.yaml configuration version           Print the version information

 Use "skaffold <command> --help" for more information about a given command.